 She managed to accomplish this while she had a lot going on at home.

 “During my time at UCW, we added a 2,000 sq. ft. addition to my previous house, I had a baby, I got divorced, I moved twice, continued to work full time, played on a softball team, jumped back into the dating scene and tried to remain sane,” she explained.

 The Academic Excellence Medal holds extra significance for her.

-“I feel like it is an award to honour all the evenings and weekends I gave up to do homework, the days where I felt like I just couldn't do it all and cried (but still managed to get it done), and my stubbornness and strong will to complete what I started,” she said.
+“I feel like it is an award to honor all the evenings and weekends I gave up doing homework, the days where I felt like I just couldn’t do it all and cried (but still managed to get it done), and my stubbornness and strong will to complete what I started,” she said.